PYRiTEmonark/PartyListExtras/README.md

 - DRK: Partial, up to level 60
 - GNB: Complete
 - MNK: *Brotherhood only
-- PLD: *Stance Only
+- PLD: *Partial - Intervention missing additional effect
+- RDM: Embolden only
 - SGE: Kardion only
-- WAR: *Stance Only
+- WAR: *Stance only
 - All other jobs: Nothing (yet)

 PRs/Issues very welcome.